f3-factory/F3com-data/unit-testing/main.md

 ## Expecting the Worst that can Happen

 Once you get the hang of testing the smallest units of your application, you can then move on to the bigger components, modules, and subsystems - checking along the way if the parts are correctly communicating with each other.
 Testing manageable chunks of code leads to more reliable programs that work as you expect, and weaves the testing process into the fabric of your development cycle.
-The question to ask yourself is:- Have I tested all possible scenarios?
+The question to ask yourself is: Have I tested all possible scenarios?
 More often than not, those situations that have not been taken into consideration are the likely causes of bugs.
 Unit testing helps a lot in minimizing these occurrences.
 Even a few tests on each fixture can greatly reduce headaches.
 On the other hand, writing applications without unit testing at all invites trouble.